makersacademy/bowling-challenge/README.md

 As a bowler
 So that i can play a complete game
-I'd like to see an error if i have added too many or too little frames to a game
+I'd like to see an error if i have added too many frames to a game

 As a bowler
 So that i can get satisfaction